davidezechukwu/wipro/README.md

 3 There is a limit to the number of pages that could be indexed 4 There is no handling of sub-domains
 5 Test coverage might not be 100%
-6 No design patterns were used, however I could have used the strategy pattern to implement services for generating either XML, TEXT or JSON from the crawled page links
+6 No design patterns were used, however I could have used the strategy pattern to implement services for generating either XML, TEXT or JSON from the crawled page link

-Assumptions
-No XML Schema was provided however, the outputted xml closely mirror what was asked for